powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 🔴 **instant**
 🔴 **voltageCnecId**: must be the id of an [VoltageCnec](#voltage-cnecs) that exists in the CRAC
 <ins>**Usage methods**</ins>
-FARAO handles three different types of usage methods sorted by priority:
+OpenRAO handles three different types of usage methods sorted by priority:
 1- **UNAVAILABLE**: the remedial action can not be considered by the RAO.
 2 - **FORCED**: For automaton instant, the RAO must activate the remedial action under the condition described by the usage rule.
 For other instants, it will be ignored.
 3 - **AVAILABLE**: For automaton instant, the remedial action is ignored.
 Otherwise, it can be chosen by the RAO under the condition described by the usage rule.

-*NB*: even though OnState usage rules on the preventive state is theoretically possible, it is forbidden by FARAO as the same purpose can be achieved with a FreeToUse usage rule on the preventive instant.
+*NB*: even though OnState usage rules on the preventive state is theoretically possible, it is forbidden by OpenRAO as the same purpose can be achieved with a FreeToUse usage rule on the preventive instant.
 :::
 ::::

 ## Network Actions
-A FARAO "Network Action" is a remedial action with a binary state: it is either active or inactive.
+A OpenRAO "Network Action" is a remedial action with a binary state: it is either active or inactive.
 One network action is a combination of one or multiple "elementary actions", among the following:
 - Topological action: opening or closing a branch or a switch in the network.
 - PST set-point: setting the tap of a PST in the network to a specific position.